Peptide and Anticoagulant Drugs Market

 -

 Increased Use of Anticoagulants in Surgeries - The growing application of anticoagulants during surgeries is a major contributor to the rising demand in the peptide and anticoagulant drugs market.
-As global surgical procedures increase due to aging populations and chronic disease prevalence, the need to reduce complications like blood clot formation has become more critical.
+As surgical procedures increase due to aging populations and chronic disease prevalence, the need to reduce complications like blood clot formation has become more critical.
 Anticoagulants are now a routine part of perioperative care, offering a preventive approach to thromboembolic events.

 Medical protocols for cardiovascular, orthopedic, and cancer surgeries are increasingly integrating anticoagulant therapies as standard practice.
 This trend is being driven by clinical guidelines emphasizing better postoperative outcomes and patient safety.
 As these recommendations gain traction, demand for precise, effective anticoagulant solutions is expanding rapidly in both hospital and outpatient settings.